Jordy Hiwula: Portsmouth

 In October 2020, Hiwula signed on a short-term deal for Portsmouth after being released by Coventry City at the end of last season.
 He scored his first goal for Portsmouth in a 6–1 FA Cup win against King's Lynn Town on 28 November 2020.
 On 6 January 2021, Hiwula signed a contract extension to remain at the club until the end of the 2020–21 season.

 Doncaster Rovers

 On 10 July 2021, Hiwula joined League One side Doncaster Rovers on a two-year deal.

 Ross County

 On 28 June 2022, Hiwula joined Scottish Premiership side Ross County for a nominal fee, signing a two-year deal with the club.
 After scoring four goals in 27 appearances for the club, Hiwula was released by Ross County on 4 September 2023.

 Morecambe

 On 22 February 2024, Hiwula joined League Two club Morecambe on a short-term contract until the end of the season.

 Boston United

 On 12 August 2025, over one year after his departure from Morecambe, Hiwula joined National League club Boston United.

+Following the conclusion of the 2025–26 season, the club announced that they were in talks with Hiwula regarding his future with the club.

+Gateshead

+On 4 September 2026, Hiwula joined National League club Gateshead on a one-year deal.